-This write-up forms a part of a comprehensive series on Forex that aims to gradually broaden the vision of the reader.
-It'd behoove the readers to refer to the following article that provides an introduction to Forex trading.
+This write-up forms a part of a comprehensive series on forex that aims to gradually broaden the vision of the reader.
+It would behoove the readers to refer to the following article that provides an introduction to Forex trading.
 The aforementioned article is a synoptic overview of forex trading without going into the specifics.
-Understanding the strategies of currency trading hereafter wouldn't pose to be a challenge for comprehension.
+Understanding the strategies of currency trading hereafter would not pose to be a challenge for comprehension.

 Currency Trading Strategies